lowcodeunit/public-web-blog/docs/getting-started/viewing-device-data.md

 #### Telemetry Actions

-As previously talked about in our [connecting a device](../getting-started/connecting-first-device#send-via-dashboard) guide, use the send device message form to easily send sample data for a device into the system.
+As outlined previously in our [connecting a device](../getting-started/connecting-first-device#send-via-dashboard) guide, use the send device message form to easily send sample data for a device into the system.

 ### Freeboard Dashboard